emberjs/rfcs/text/0000-deprecate-link-to-disabled-when.md

 Therefore in order to bring `link-to` into consistency with other built-in components I suggest to deprecate `disabledWhen` property and use `disabled` property instead.
 Which also makes things intuitive and straightforward both for new and old users.

 # Detailed design

-Follow the usual process for other deprecations.
+Follow the usual process for other deprecations

 # How We Teach This

-Deprecation will suggest usage of `disabled` and removal of `disabledWhen`
+It is more intuitive to use `disabled` property because nativly supported by other html elements and therefore new user's more likely familiar with it already.
+Therefore deprecation will suggest usage of `disabled` and removal of `disabledWhen`.

 # Drawbacks
-None
+Implementation of deprication can be done with none breaking way so don't see any drawbacks to it.

 # Alternatives
 None

 # Unresolved questions
+None